makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================
+STEPS:
+1. To implement the user story 1, I'll need to set up an MVC system.
+It includes a Controller (app.rb) which will interact with the View (HTML code in erb files) and Model (Chitter class object and a database storing posts).
+2. Set up the web project

 * Challenge time: rest of the day and weekend, until Monday 9am
 * Feel free to use Google, your notes, books, etc. but work on your own